Fresno Pacific University

 ROI Score: 62/100 · Fair Value

-Fresno Pacific University, a small Mennonite Brethren institution in California's Central Valley, lands at an ROI score of 62 -- Fair Value tier -- buoyed by an unusually strong earnings premium (raw 0.44, the highest in this batch) and a quick 8.1-year modeled payback.
-Median 10-year earnings of $58,896 are remarkable for a small private with this Pell profile (58.4% Pell, the highest in this batch), and the average net price of $13,630 is genuinely low for a California private with a $36,660 sticker.
-The drag on the score is execution risk: completion rate is just 50%, and the 5-year repayment rate of 57.8% is one of the weakest in the batch -- signaling that even completing graduates struggle to make consistent payments early on.
+Fresno Pacific University, a small Mennonite Brethren institution in California's Central Valley, lands at an ROI score of 62 - Fair Value tier - buoyed by an unusually strong earnings premium (raw 0.44, the highest in our dataset) and a quick 8.1-year modeled payback.
+Median 10-year earnings of $58,896 are remarkable for a small private with this Pell profile (58.4% Pell, the highest in our dataset), and the average net price of $13,630 is genuinely low for a California private with a $36,660 sticker.
+The drag on the score is execution risk: completion rate is just 50%, and the 5-year repayment rate of 57.8% is one of the weakest in the batch - signaling that even completing graduates struggle to make consistent payments early on.
 Median debt of $23,146 produces a 0.60 debt-to-earnings ratio.
 The earnings story is almost entirely driven by California's elevated wage floor in nursing, education, and tech, plus FPU's program mix (heavy on social work, education, business, and kinesiology serving the Central Valley labor market).
-FPU works for committed Pell-eligible students who finish their degree -- the math is genuinely competitive when they do -- but the 50/50 completion coin flip is the central risk to weigh.
+FPU works for committed Pell-eligible students who finish their degree - the math is genuinely competitive when they do - but the 50/50 completion coin flip is the central risk to weigh.

 Fresno Pacific University